-Bringing Derrick Rose to the Knicks in a trade that sent Robin Lopez to the Bulls was supposed to do two things at the same time.
-It was supposed to upgrade the point guard position from aging Jose Calderon and simultaneously give the gifted though often injured Rose an opportunity to redeem his career.
-If the Rose baggage was just about injury the Knicks could have created a reasonable plan to go forward but in Chicago there was behind the scenes buzz of Rose and Jimmy Butler friction and so chemistry was always going to be an issue.
+Last summer, bringing Derrick Rose to the Knicks in a trade that sent Robin Lopez to the Bulls was supposed to do two things at the same time.
+It was supposed to upgrade the point guard position from aging Jose Calderon and simultaneously give the gifted, though often injured, Rose an opportunity to redeem his career.
+If the Rose baggage was just about injury, the Knicks could have created a reasonable plan to go forward but in Chicago there was behind the scenes buzz of Rose and Jimmy Butler friction and so chemistry was always going to be an issue.

 In a few cases, a change of scenery can do magical things for players who have been in a place too long and for Rose that was definitely the case.
 His hometown didn’t serve him well and Rose didn’t serve himself well.

-The season started on a salacious note with Rose in a sexual assault case filed by his former girlfriend and when he was acquitted of all charges the page was turned.
+Rose’s 2016-17 season season started on a salacious note with Rose in a sexual assault case filed by his former girlfriend and when he was acquitted of all charges the page was turned.
 A breath of fresh air.
-But six months later Rose is almost but not quite back to square one.
-Another knee injury, a torn meniscus, surgery date pending, the familiar Derrick Rose story.
+But six months later Rose was almost, but not quite, back to square one.
+Another knee injury, a torn meniscus, surgery.

 It is the Derrick Rose carousel as if the basketball gods are mad at him for something.
 Torn ACL in the 2012 playoffs.
 Then torn meniscus.
 Now another torn meniscus.

-Rose has had a good year.
-He is still a starting point guard in the league but questions about his efficacy revolve around his defense and his inability to drain a three point shot (21%).
-He will never be that MVP Rose, no more 21 point seasons in his future but the 18.0 points he gave the Knicks this year is the Derrick Rose redemption.
-So what is he really worth now?
+Rose had a good year.
+He is still a starting point guard in the league and will do enough for the Cavs but questions about his efficacy revolve around his defense and his inability to drain a three point shot (21%).
+He will never be that MVP Rose, no more 21 point seasons in his future but the 18.0 points he gave the Knicks last year is the Derrick Rose redemption.

-Last year, Rose admitted he contemplated quitting.
+Two years ago, Rose admitted he contemplated quitting.
 If ordinary people have bad days at work and want to walk away, Rose is entitled too.
 And the question has to be asked: when is enough going to be enough?
 When will Rose tire of the injury, surgery, rehab wheel turning round and round?
-It is more complicated this season because Rose is a free agent with his future up in the air, unable to get through a full season injury free.
-Add to that the heavy heat lorded upon the shoulders of Phil Jackson with everyone with an opinion saying he should be fired.
+The Cavs are already an older team, now they are older and injured.
+It won’t hurt them much in the regular season but in the playoffs they have very little margin for error.
+And this too: LeBron must do more.

-To be fair to Rose amid all the shade because he doesn’t look the same and it is hard to get the mental picture of who he used to be out of our collective heads, his efficiency shooting the ball is a 7 year high though his three ball is the worst it’s been in his 8 year career which is a problem in a league where point guards drain three point buckets.
-He has improved his offensive rebounding and defensive rebounding but his assists are mediocre.
-18.0 points a game is better than what the Knicks had hoped for.
+The present is what counts and to be fair to Rose, amid all the shade because he doesn’t look the same and it is hard to get the mental picture of who he used to be out of our collective heads, his efficiency shooting the ball was a 7 year high though his three ball was the worst it’s been in his 8 year career which is a problem in a league where point guards drain three point buckets.
+He improved his offensive rebounding and defensive rebounding but his assists were mediocre, worse than Kyrie’s.
+18.0 points a game was better than what anyone had hoped for.
 It’s his best point total during this injury matrix.

-Rose can’t guard anyone anymore, another problem, ranked 82 out of 88 points guard (Defensive Real Plus-Minus).
-But neither can anyone else on the Knicks guard a paper bag so he is in good company.
+Rose can’t guard anyone anymore, another problem, ranking 73 out of 83 points guards (Defensive Real Plus-Minus).
+But neither could anyone else on the Knicks so no one was sweating it.

 photo via llananba